Jiban Krishna Saha

 elected from the Burwan constituency in the 2021 West Bengal Legislative Assembly election.

-On 17 April 2023 he was arrested by the CBI at 5 am in connection with alleged State School Service Commission (SSC) recruitment scam.
-On August 25, 2025 he has been arrested by ED for same.
+On 17 April 2023 he was arrested by CBI at 5 am in connection with alleged State School Service Commission (SSC) recruitment scam.
+On August 25, 2025, he has been arrested by ED for same.

 Controversy

 On April 14, CBI raided Jiban Krishna Saha's house.
 It is seen that he threw his two phones in the pond to escape from the CBI and also tries to escape from the top of his boundary wall but fails in the end.
 Then after 65 hours of continuous search in the pond, his two phones were found.
 And a number of mark sheets inside a bag, were found in his garden.

-On April 17, 2023 he was arrested by the CBI at 5 am in connection with alleged State School Service Commission (SSC) recruitment scam.
+On April 17, 2023, he was arrested by the CBI at 5 am in connection with alleged State School Service Commission (SSC) recruitment scam.

 On 14 May 2024 he was given bail by the court.

 On 25 August 2025 ED raided Jiban and his kins residence in connection to SSC recruitment scam, he also tried to escape from the officials but was subsequently arrested.